telerik/blazor-docs/components/wizard/events.md

 ## ValueChanged

-The `ValueChanged` event fires after the [`OnChange`](#onchange) event, if the latter has not been cancelled.
+The `ValueChanged` event fires after the [`OnChange`](#onchange) event, if the latter has not been canceled.
 The handler receives the new Wizard value (step index) as an event argument.
 Make sure to set it to the `Value` parameter, so that the new step content is rendered.

 >caption Handle the `ValueChanged` event of the Wizard